 The use of mobile medication management systems can improve patient outcomes and avoid re-hospitalizations and emergency-room visits.
 This complements pay-for-performance models, such as accountable care organizations (ACOs) and evolving CMS mHealth reimbursement programs.

 Payers — patients, caregivers, employers, insurers, government and taxpayers — are working toward solutions that both improve outcomes and reduce patient use of expensive medical services, including emergency rooms and batteries of tests.
 Solutions that increase adherence to medication regimens help achieve these goals, resulting in decreased overall costs.

-Legislation and regulation have taken important steps toward the digitization of healthcare.
+Legislation and regulations are now in place for the digitization of healthcare.

 Greater patient engagement using medication telemanagement can result in better health outcomes and reduced costs.
 Medication telemanagement also presents huge opportunities for Pharma and other stakeholders at the technology forefront of the evolving healthcare market.

 Prior to the licensing announcement in January 2018, New Directions Technology Consulting was the exclusive market developer for the mMed portfolio.
 The portfolio has claims relating to medication and medical products telemanagement, and information in these and related areas.

 The technology protected by the five granted U.S. patents in the mMed portfolio provides foundational tools to help patients outside institutional settings take the actions required to make and keep themselves well.